Advanced automation steps

 A Branch at the same time inside another Branch at the same time (with or without Delay until)

-In the following example, when a work item is created, the rule uses a Loop component to add the same comment up to three times.
+In the following example, when a work item is created, the flow uses a Loop step to add the same comment up to three times.
 Before the loop repeats, the loop checks whether the work item’s Status is still “Blocked.”
 As soon as the status changes, the loop stops, and no more comments are added.

 Was this helpful?